TreeNose/TreeNose/README.md

 - input: Path to a directory or to a single file
 - lang: The target programming language that the target file is written in
 - out: Path to a directory the reports will reside
-- smell (optional): The smell type to detect
+- smell (optional): The smell types to detect, you are able to pass several code smells separated by space
--

 **Note:**